ArashNasrEsfahani/Persian-Sentiment-Analysis-BERT/README.md

 ### 3️⃣ Generalization Test 🌍

-To test robustness, we evaluated both models on a new, unseen dataset:
+To test robustness, both models are evaluated on a new, unseen dataset evaluated:

 * 📦 **Digikala product reviews**
 * **6,910 reviews**, different domain